-For California residents who complete a Financial Aid Application (FAFSA) or the CA Dream Act Application, Fall Is Free At Laney!
+For California residents who complete a Financial Aid Application (FAFSA) or are eligible for the CA Dream Act and complete that application, Fall is Free at Laney!

 Questions?
 We’re here to help.